 Keep reading to get started contributing to our Planetarium or building your own project!

-Clone using Git
+Clone project with plugins using Git

 git clone --recursive git://github.com/ivoyager/planetarium.git